osirixgrpc/pyosirix_example_project/docs/github.md

 ```

 The structure of these files is relatively straightforward once you get used to them.
 In this project, for example,
-there is a `unittests.yaml` workflow that performs all code [unit tests](pytest.md) everytime code is pushed to the
+there is a `unittests.yaml` workflow that performs all [unit tests](pytest.md) everytime code is pushed to the
 `main` or `dev` branches.
 The content of this file is shown below - we will break down and explain each of the
 components later on.